TASEmulators/BizHawk/README.md

 Click `BizHawk-<version>.zip` to download it.
 Also note the changelog, the full version of which is [here at TASVideos](http://tasvideos.org/Bizhawk/ReleaseHistory.html). **Don't mix different versions** of BizHawk, keep each version in its own folder.

-Before you start (by running `EmuHawk.exe`), you'll need the following Windows-only prerequisites installed.
-You can get them all at once with [this program](https://github.com/TASVideos/BizHawk-Prereqs/releases/latest).
+**Note**: Before you start (by running `EmuHawk.exe`), you'll need the Windows-only prerequisites installed.
+You can get them all at once with [this program](https://github.com/TASVideos/BizHawk-Prereqs/releases/latest) (you don't need to do this every time BizHawk updates, check the date on its release page, but it can't hurt installing it again to be sure).
+The specific libraries it installs are:
 * .NET Framework 4.6.1
 * Visual C++ Redists
 	* 2010 SP1